Back to learn

 Your mortgage, personal Line of Credit or Home Equity Line of Credit

-If debt has you completely snowed under, it can feel very, very scary.
-It’s psychologically taxing to walk around with that much money worry.
+If debt has you completely snowed under, it can feel extremely scary.
+It’s psychologically taxing to walk around with that much financial strife.
 It’s hard, but it’s not hopeless.
 If you’re struggling to pay down the debt you’ve accumulated, take a peek at our guide for paying off your debt when it feels impossible.

 How to spend your money in a recession